Building an Analytics Chatbot for your SaaS app in 1 dayLivestream March 11

 Talk to Your Data with AI

-The MotherDuck MCP Server lets you analyze your data using natural language.
-Connect your favorite AI assistant—Claude, ChatGPT, Cursor, or others—and start asking questions about your databases without writing SQL.
+The MotherDuck remote MCP Server lets you analyze your data using natural language and generate interactive visualizations—all without writing SQL.
+Connect your favorite AI assistant—Claude, ChatGPT, Cursor, or others—and start asking questions about your databases, then turn insights into shareable Dives with a single prompt.
+(For self-hosted, read-write access, use the local MCP server instead.)

-In this guide, you'll set up the MCP server in Claude Desktop, verify the connection, and run your first AI-powered data analysis in under 5 minutes.
+In this guide, you'll set up the remote MCP server in Claude Desktop, verify the connection, run your first AI-powered data analysis, and create a Dive visualization—all in under 5 minutes.

 What you'll learn

-• Install and configure the MotherDuck MCP Server in Claude Desktop
+• Install and configure the MotherDuck remote MCP Server in Claude Desktop

 • Verify the connection and permissions